pangeo-data/pangeo/docs/data.rst

    If your dataset is very large, this can take a very long time.
    The speed is generally constrained by the rate at which the data can be read from the storage device where the original files are located.
-If you are on a high-performance cluster, you might consider using a dask distribute to parallelize the operation across multiple nodes.
+If you are on a high-performance cluster, you might consider using a dask distributed to parallelize the operation across multiple nodes.

+   Xarray and zarr have many different options for encoding and compression of the datasets.